 Companies are using Artificial Intelligence to create wide-ranging solutions from clinical trials, patient risk analysis, and diagnostics to end of life care, supply chain management, and clinician support.
 Here is a list of a few companies that are leaders in their respective domains:

-Impact of Artificial Intelligence in Healthcare solutions is happening for drug discovery, patient engagement, risk analysis, surgery, supply chain, diagnostics support etc. These areas are increasingly getting digitized, and consumers are finding it easier to interact with patients, hospitals, and other healthcare systems.
+Impact of Artificial Intelligence development company in Healthcare solutions is happening for drug discovery, patient engagement, risk analysis, surgery, supply chain, diagnostics support etc. These areas are increasingly getting digitized, and consumers are finding it easier to interact with patients, hospitals, and other healthcare systems.

 Despite this, healthcare providers, as well as patients, will continue to be sceptical as it is a technology that many people do not understand so well.
 It is up to the industry leaders to create awareness at all levels so that the impact of Artificial Intelligence in Healthcare is adopted by all stakeholders willingly.
 Only then will the Healthcare industry be able to reap the full benefits of Artificial Intelligence.